nnethercote/perf-book/src/type-sizes.md

 ## Measuring Type Sizes

 [`std::mem::size_of`] gives the size of a type, in bytes, but often you want to know the exact layout as well.
-For example, an enum might be surprisingly big, which might be caused by one outsized variant.
+For example, an enum might be surprisingly large due to a single outsized variant.

 [`std::mem::size_of`]: https://doc.rust-lang.org/std/mem/fn.size_of.html